banjtheman/chataws/README.md

 # ChatAWS Plugin

-The ChatAWS Plugin is an open-source Flask web application that allows users to easily create AWS Lambda functions and upload files to Amazon S3 using ChatGPT.
+The ChatAWS Plugin is an open-source Flask web application that allows users to easily create AWS Lambda functions and create websites in Amazon S3 using ChatGPT.

 **Features**